• Skip to primary navigation

 Different varieties of stone fruits in every color of the rainbow; over head shot.

-Stone fruits, also known as drupes, are a classification of fruits with a large “stone” (pit) inside.
-Members of this fruit family include: peaches, nectarines, plums, apricots, cherries, plots, lychees, mangoes and more.
+Stone fruits, also known as drupes, are fruits with a large central pit or “stone” surrounded by juicy flesh.
+Members of the family include: peaches, nectarines, plums, apricots, cherries, lychees, mangoes and more.
+Their natural sweetness and slight acidity make them perfect for fresh summer salads like this peach burrata one.

 Colorful stone fruits begin making their appearance at the farmers markets in Cali in June and stay through Sept.

-Note: I haven’t tried a stone fruit-burrata pairing we didn’t like.
+Note: I haven’t tried a stone fruit-burrata pairing I didn’t like.

 Peaches, nectarines and plums cut in half; overhead shot.